iamxeeshankhan/InternetSpeedMonitor/readme.md

 - Background options: No Background (transparent) or colored translucent background
 - System tray support (minimize to tray)
 - Settings persistence in AppData

+### Download
+You can download the installer here: [Internet Speed Monitor Releases](https://github.com/iamxeeshankhan/InternetSpeedMonitor/releases/tag/ISM)
+No additional software is required - simply install and run the application via the desktop shortcut.
+This app is available for Windows (x86 and x64) only.

 ### Tech Stack